A Lightweight Video Anomaly Detection Model with Weak Supervision and Adaptive Instance Selection: Methodology

 \section{Methodology}

-This section presents the proposed \textit{Lightweight Weakly Supervised Video Anomaly Detection} (Light-WSVAD in short) method.
-The framework of Light-WSVAD is shown in Fig.~\ref{FIG:2}.
-Light-WSVAD mainly comprises a lightweight multi-level temporal correlation attention module, an hourglass-shaped fully connected layer, and an adaptive instance selection strategy to alleviate the uncertainty of weakly labeled data.
+This section presents the proposed \textit{Lightweight Weakly Supervised Video Anomaly Detection} (Light-WVAD in short) method.
+The framework of Light-WVAD is shown in Fig.~\ref{FIG:2}.
+Light-WVAD mainly comprises a lightweight multi-level temporal correlation attention module, an hourglass-shaped fully connected layer, and an adaptive instance selection strategy to alleviate the uncertainty of weakly labeled data.
 In addition, we employ a more robust antagonistic loss to further optimize the model's performance.
 In what follows, we first give a formal definition of the problem, then introduce the major modules of our method in detail.